Deadpool 2: Cast

 A mutant inmate of the facility where Deadpool and Firefist are imprisoned.
 He was originally written as a more prominent antagonist, acting as a "devil on Firefist's shoulder", but his role was reduced when the writers decided there were too many antagonists in the story and the budget would be better spent on a character such as Juggernaut.

 Additionally, Eddie Marsan stars as the Headmaster, who is the brutal headmaster of the Essex Home for Mutant Rehabilitation, an orphanage, and Shioli Kutsuna stars as Yukio, Negasonic Teenage Warhead's girlfriend and fellow X-Man.
-Yukio previously appeared in the 2013 film The Wolverine, portrayed by Rila Fukushima.
+Yukio previously appeared in The Wolverine (2013), portrayed by Rila Fukushima.
 Randal Reeder cameos as Buck, a huge "biker-type" who hangs out at Weasel's bar, whom Deadpool only allows to have one line.

 Actors reprising their roles from Deadpool include Leslie Uggams as Blind Al, Deadpool's blind elderly roommate; Karan Soni as Dopinder, Deadpool's admirer and taxi driver, serving as Deadpool's de facto chauffeur; and Stefan Kapičić as the voice of Colossus, a member of the X-Men with the mutant ability to transform his entire body into organic steel.
 Kapičić described Colossus as one of the most important characters in the film, requiring a more intense process for Kapičić during recording for the character.
 He explained that Colossus would continue to try making Deadpool a better person and potential X-Man after doing so in the first film.
 Unlike the first film, Kapičić also provided performance capture for the character's face on the sequel, while Andre Tricoteux returned to serve as the body-double for the character on set.

 In addition to portraying Deadpool and himself, Reynolds provided the voice for the Juggernaut, which was digitally modulated to make the tone deeper.
-Juggernaut is credited as being voiced by "himself", and was previously portrayed by Vinnie Jones in the 2006 film X-Men: The Last Stand.
+Juggernaut is credited as being voiced by "himself" and was previously portrayed by Vinnie Jones in X-Men: The Last Stand (2006).
 According to Reese, the creative team on Deadpool 2 felt that appearance did not do justice to the character.
 Wanting an additional villain for the film to support Firefist for the final fight with X-Force, the writers chose Juggernaut because he is "a force of nature [who] was probably the coolest character never to be used ... in the right way."
 The character's face was modeled after Leitch's, with Reynolds additionally providing facial capture.
 Reese added that the character "didn't have many lines, he's a man of few words, but he's a man of great anger and forcefulness."